Air Test and Evaluation Squadron (HX) 21 Fact Sheet

 In March 2020, Commander Malvasio reported to Expeditionary Strike Group TWO (ESG-2) as the Deputy Operations Officer and Lead Scheduler for all 14 East Coast Amphibious Class ships in support of US Fleet Forces (USFF) and Commander, SECOND Fleet.
 He also coordinated all Defense Support of Civil Authorities efforts and deployed to Louisiana with MARFORNORTH as the USFF Liaison Officer in support of Hurricane Ida relief.

-His decorations include the Navy and Marine Corps Commendation Medal 3 awards), Navy and Marine Corps Achievement Medal (4 awards), and various unit and campaign awards.
+His personal awards include the Navy and Marine Corps Commendation Medal (three awards), Army Commendation Medal (three awards), Navy and Marine Corps Achievement Medal (seven awards), Army Achievement Medal, Good Conduct Medal (seven awards), Military Outstanding Volunteer Service Medal, Navy Rifle Expert Medal, Navy Pistol Expert Medal, and various unit and campaign awards.

 HX-21 Points of Contact